cyniphile/marimo-blog/README.md

+# TODO:
+- convert other notebook cells using few-shot prompts

 # marimo WebAssembly + GitHub Pages Template

 This template repository demonstrates how to export [marimo](https://marimo.io) notebooks to WebAssembly and deploy them to GitHub Pages.